abdulrahim2002/thinkersclub/_posts/2024-07-09-memory-access-detection-using-merkel-trees.md

 The file system in most operating systems follows a hierarchial structure, we augment this with merkel tree, hence a node would be attached to each file in the file system, these node would form a merkel tree, where each node would contain hash of its children in case of non-leaf nodes and hash of the file data in case of files.
 In addition a **pollution flag** would be attached to each node, to discern files that have been accessed without authorization.

 Also, there will be an **expected hash** for each node, which is the hash if the node is valid.
 Expected hash would contain the last hash value when the subtree below that node was valid.
-So, for example

 ## Working